Franny Armstrong: Career

 Armstrong's first documentary, McLibel (1997, 2005), is an account of the McDonald's libel trial, the longest-running court action in English legal history.
 Filmed over ten years with no commission, no budget and a voluntary crew – including Ken Loach, who directed the courtroom reconstructions – it gained attention when lawyers prevented its broadcast, first at BBC One and then at Channel 4 in 1997.
 Eight years later - after the 'McLibel Two' had defeated the British government at the European Court of Human Rights – it was finally broadcast on BBC2 at 10.30pm on a Sunday, to an estimated 1 million viewers.

 It was well received by critics, with Time Out crediting Armstrong with "gusto and wit" in telling a story that "will satisfy both head and heart".
 The Guardian concluded that McLibel was "absolutely unmissable".

 McLibel was broadcast on television in 15 countries, and in cinemas in the US in summer 2005, and this was followed in the UK in 2006.
 McLibel was nominated for numerous awards, including the Grierson Documentary Award and the British Independent Film Awards.
 It was one of only two British films, with the other being Michael Buerk's original news report which inspired Live Aid, picked for the British Film Institute's prestigious series, "Ten Documentaries which Changed the World".

 Armstrong's second feature documentary, Drowned Out (2002), follows an Indian family who chose to stay at home and drown rather than make way for the Narmada Dam.
 It was nominated for Best Documentary at the British Independent Film Awards 2004 and was released theatrically in America and on DVD in 2006.

 Armstrong released The Age of Stupid (formerly known as Crude) in March 2009.
 It's a film that warns of the catastrophic effects of climate change using a mix of factual documentary and post-apocalyptic fictional styles.
 The film's UK premiere was on 15 March 2009, in London's Leicester Square.
 The screening was held in a solar-powered 'cinema tent' and conducted without use of mains electricity.
 An independent audit conducted by Carbon Accounting Systems found the event's carbon emissions to be 1% of those produced by a normal blockbuster premiere.
 Linked by satellite to 62 cinemas around the UK, the premiere received a Guinness World Record for being the largest film premiere ever, based on number of screens.

 The complete five-year production of The Age of Stupid was made into a film and launched exclusively on the Guardian website.
-It was later broadcast on the UK's terrestrial TV network, The Community Channel (UK).

 Through her company, Spanner Films, Armstrong pioneered the "crowdfunding" finance model, which allows filmmakers to raise reasonable-size budgets whilst retaining ownership of their films.
 The Age of Stupid raised £900,000 from over 600 investors.